 What Is a Transformer?

 A transformer is an electrical device that transfers electrical energy from one circuit to another by electromagnetic induction (also called transformer action).
-It is most often used to step up or step down voltage levels.
+It is used to step up or step down AC voltage.

 Basic Parts of a Transformer